Deep Learning Foundation Models from Classical Molecular Descriptors: Discussion

+Our results show that pre-training on classical molecular descriptors enables the model to learn representations that not only reflect underlying chemical structure, but also translate into improved performance on practical property prediction tasks. \chemeleon{}'s RMSE of 0.14 achieved during pre-training was mentioned in Section~\ref{results_pretraining} for completeness rather than its importance.
+The model is never actually deployed to calculate these descriptors, especially given that they can be calculated exactly using \mordred{}.
+While it is important that the pre-training performance improve continuously throughout training and thereby avoid overfitting, the importance of the actual performance metric is a question left for future work.

+As shown in Figure \ref{fig:polaris_hsd_selected}, in many cases there are multiple winning models and in some cases, \textit{all} models achieve statistically indistinguishable performance, generally including \chemeleon{}. \chemeleon{} narrowly outperforms the next best model \minimol{} on this subset of benchmarks, achieving a Win Rate of 75\%.
+This demonstrates the effectiveness of molecular descriptors for pre-training.
+Without the need for combining noisy experimental assays or running expensive QM simulations, \chemeleon{} is able to achieve state-of-the-art performance.

+Also noteworthy is the relative strength of the Random Forest baseline model when compared against deep models when focusing on relevant benchmarks.
+Many-parameter, well-known foundation models such as \molformer{} and \molclr{} fare surprisingly poorly. \molformer{} reaches roughly equivalent performance to scratch-trained methods like \fastprop{} and \chemprop{}, while \molclr{} performs significantly worse.

+Most promising here is the performance improvement that \chemeleon{} provides to \chemprop{}.
+On its own, \chemprop{} falls below all but one of the tested methods, including the baseline Random Forest.
+Given the ease of pre-training using the \chemeleon{} approach, it is reasonable to believe that future studies could use it to improve other model architectures in a similar manner.

+When shifting focus to the MoleculeACE benchmarks, \chemeleon{} is statistically the best on 29 of the 30 benchmarks as shown in Table \ref{tab:model_performance_moleculeace}.
+When narrowing in on the cliff molecules \chemeleon{} achieves a perfect win rate.
+This is a dramatic improvement over the next-best \rf{} model, with only 15 wins and a 67\% win rate, respectively.
+Like in the Polaris benchmark set, \chemeleon{} has again provided an enormous improvement over \chemprop{}.
+Without the use of \chemeleon{} pre-training, the \chemprop{} model fails to achieve the highest performance in any of the test benchmarks.

+While \chemeleon{}, \rf{}, and \minimol{} are the best-performing models overall, in most cases they fail to simultaneously achieve top overall performance and statistically similar performance on cliff and noncliff compounds.
+These cases are indicated by the filled blue markers in Figure \ref{fig:mace_all}.
+Across the tested benchmarks, \chemeleon{} does so only four times, while the next best model (\minimol{}) does so only twice.

-The apparent difficulty of this benchmark for all tested methods suggests that foundation modeling, while able to improve the absolute performance, cannot discern the presence of such cliffs.
-As shown in Section \ref{results_fingerprint}, \chemeleon{} learns a representation that maps structurally similar molecules into the same feature space, hampering efforts to distinguish them during fine-tuning.
-Given the poor performance of the other tested foundation models \molformer{} and \minimol{}, this challenge seems to be endemic to the field.
+The apparent difficulty of this benchmark for all tested models suggests that foundation modeling, while able to improve the absolute performance, does not reliably discern the presence of activity cliffs.
+As shown in Supporting Information \ref{foundation_fingerprint}, \chemeleon{} learns a representation that maps structurally similar molecules into the same feature space, hampering efforts to distinguish them during fine-tuning on this task in particular.
+Given the comparatively poor performance of the other tested foundation models \molformer{} and \minimol{}, this challenge seems to be endemic to the field.